-Italian avalanche hotel director called for help hours before disaster
+Reports emerge an Italian hotel director urgently called for assistance just hours before disaster struck last week.

 The four-star hotel at the foot of the Gran Sasso mountain about 135 kilometers (85 miles) northeast of Rome was buried in snow Wednesday after a series of earthquakes.

-Bruno Di Tommaso, director of the hotel, sent an email to provincial authorities in Pescara -- the main town in the area -- plus the local police and the mayor of the nearby town of Farindola "after 2pm" Wednesday according to the Italian news agency ANSA.
+Bruno Di Tommaso, director of the hotel, sent an email to provincial authorities in Pescara -- the main town in the area -- plus the local police and mayor of nearby Farindola after 2 p.m.
+Wednesday, according to the Italian news agency ANSA.

 Di Tommaso was not at the hotel at the time.
-The avalanche hit later that afternoon at around 4.30pm.
+The avalanche hit later around 4.30 p.m.
+Wednesday.

-"We inform you that because of the recent events, the situation has become worrisome," wrote Di Tommaso.
+"We inform you that because of the recent events, the situation has become worrisome," Di Tommaso wrote.

 "In the district of Rigopiano there are about 2 meters of snow and in our property at the time there's 12 occupied rooms (besides the staff).